LEEYJ1021/opssat-ad-detection-causal/README.md

 These implications concern **feature choice**, and are now stated with the false-alarm-matched operational size measured in §11.4 rather than only the placebo-separation direction.

 - **Feature choice for thresholding.** Across all three datasets, `diff`/`diff²` variance features separate labeled onsets from placebo more strongly than `level`, on both per-feature rank tests (§ Layer 3.7, § External Validation) and cluster-robust AUROC (§11.3).
+For OPS-SAT-AD the direction also holds under channel-level resampling (Table R7), though with K = 5 it is read as direction and magnitude rather than as a formal test.
 Adding a derivative-variance channel to the alarm feature set, alongside level-based thresholds, is well supported as a design choice.
 - **Set expectations at the right scale.** At a matched 5% false-alarm rate, a `level|diff|diff²` fusion rule raised SMD coverage by +1.2 pp [0.4, 2.2] over `level` alone (§11.4) — a real, defensible, but **modest** gain, not a step change in detection performance.
 A single derivative feature alone did not clear significance at this operating point and sample size; fusion, not substitution, is the supported recommendation.
 - **Baseline-aware calibration, offered as a descriptive tool.** Because the operator-level baseline is large on autocorrelated channels (Table 13, Fig. 7), a precedence advantage measured without a normal-segment control overstates the anomaly effect.
 The decomposition offers a reusable procedure — report the normal-control fraction, then the increment — while §11.6 shows this decomposition should be read as a calibration device rather than as evidence for a specific causal mechanism.
 - **Channel-type-dependent sensitivity (OPS-SAT-AD heuristic, now explicitly preliminary).** Within OPS-SAT-AD, `diff`/`diff²`-based alarms may warrant higher sensitivity for `float_noise_suspect` (magnetometer) channels and supplementary `level`-based corroboration for `quantized` (photodiode) channels, where the derivative signature is markedly weaker (Table 3, § Layer 3.7).
 Because the three magnetometer channels also have the lowest BOCPD detector retention (27.6–32.1%, §11.2), this instrument-aware tuning hypothesis is stated as preliminary pending detector-matched validation.